 Output Logic

-The control comes standard with eight discrete outputs.
+The control comes standard with up to 32 discrete outputs.
 The Output Logic parameter is used as a mask to determine whether or not the output is to be treated as a normally open contact or normally closed contact.